-Contestant interviews kick-off the first day of competition and sets the tone for the excitement to come.
+Contestant interviews begin the first day of competition and set the tone for the excitement to come.
 Each contestant spends 5 minutes in a relaxed setting with our esteemed judges.
-She is asked a series of pointed questions to assist the panel in learning more about her successes, talents, goals and ambitions.
-The focus is on her poise, charm, self-confidence, ability to communicate effectively, as well as the substance of her answers.
+They ask a series of pointed questions to learn more about her successes, talents, goals and ambitions.
+The focus is on her poise, charm, self-confidence, ability to communicate effectively and the substance of her answers.

 Formal Wear Competition (30%)

-This most glamorous portion of the competition allows the contestant to show-off her elegance and beauty.
+The most glamorous portion of the competition allows the contestant to show off her elegance and beauty.
 Judges are looking for her to captivate everyone with her overall appearance and “wow” them with her keen sense of style.
 She’s assessed specifically on the beauty of her face, figure, self-confidence, poise, choice of accessories, and of course, the actual design and fit of her gown of choice.

 Fitness Wear Competition (20%)

 The fitness wear category showcases each contestant’s commitment to health and wellness.
-Being able to balance taking care of your body, home life, and career responsibilities is essential to a contestant’s success.
-Judges are evaluating her overall fitness, style, poise, personality, and level of confidence.
+Being able to take care of body, home, and career responsibilities is essential to a contestant’s success.
+Judges evaluate her overall fitness, style, poise, personality, and confidence level.

 On Stage Question (10%)

-Bringing it all together, the contestant is presented the opportunity to share her unique perspective, core values, and personality.
-She will be posed a question, and as she responds, she is assessed on her articulation, quality of response, confidence, and appearance.
+The contestant is presented the opportunity to share her unique perspective, core values, and personality.
+Judges ask her a question and assess her on her articulation, quality of response, confidence, and appearance.
 This is her time to confirm why she should be crowned Ms./Mrs. Corporate America!

-MCA judges are carefully selected based on their positive contributions to local and international communities either as individuals or through organizations.
-We seek judges that appreciate the full value of women in their everyday lives and are able to glean these qualities in the MCA contestants.
+MCA judges are carefully selected.
+Our judges have made positive contributions to local and international communities as individuals or through organizations.
+We seek judges who appreciate the full value of women in their everyday lives and are able to glean these qualities in the MCA contestants.

 - News/Radio Personality